IAmJonoBo/Stack-Composer/README.md

 ## AI-Guided Authoring & Scaffolding Vision

 Stack Composer is evolving into a fully AI-guided, end-to-end project authoring and scaffolding platform.
-See [docs/Architecture & Component Guides/ai-wizard-roadmap.md](docs/Architecture%20&%20Component%20Guides/ai-wizard-roadmap.md) for the full vision and phased implementation plan.
+See [AI Wizard Roadmap](docs/src/architecture-and-component-guides/ai-wizard-roadmap.md) for the full vision and phased implementation plan.

 - Hybrid conversational-form wizard for discovery and planning
 - Interactive tech stack exploration and “what-if” analysis